Valparaiso Moraine: Distribution

 The inner border is less than 15 mi and at its closest approach is only about 6 mi from Lake Michigan.
-The system is from 5 mi or 6 mi up to nearly 20 mi.
-It is narrowest in LaPorte County, Indiana and widest in Lake County, Indiana.
-In northern Illinois the moraines merge into a composite moraine, including parts of earlier stages..
+The system is from 5 mi or 6 mi up to nearly 20 mi wide.
+It is narrowest in LaPorte County, Indiana, and widest in Lake County, Indiana.
+In northern Illinois the moraines merge into a composite moraine, including parts of earlier stages.

-The Valparaiso morainic system in Michigan includes the morainic belt along Lake Michigan, from the Grand River Valley south.
+In Michigan it includes the morainic belt along Lake Michigan, from the Grand River valley southward.
 In places it consists of two or more ridges.
 These ridges coalesce and separate repeatedly.
 In northern Van Buren County it becomes associated with the Saginaw moraine.

 Altitude

 The moraine runs between 650 ft and 690 ft above sea level, or 70 ft to 110 ft above the surface of Lake Michigan.
-From the inner border there is usually a rise of 100 ft or more.
-In some places of 200 ft or more.
+From the inner border there is usually a rise of 100 ft or more, with some places more than 200 ft rise.
 The crest in Illinois ranges from about 750 ft to 900 ft above sea level.
 The highest point is near Lake Zurich, in southern Lake County.
 The lowest is on the Des Plaines River, in Will County.
 In Indiana the crest ranges from 750 ft in Lake County to nearly 900 ft in LaPorte County.
 The Michigan section is 670 ft to 800 ft in near the St. Joseph River and north to the Allegan and Van Buren county line.
 In Allegan County the moraine has its greatest variation.
 The highest point is 900 ft, while the low point near the Kalamazoo River is a little above 700 ft.